Fearless Change: Patterns for Introducing New Ideas

 informit.com

-Michael Swaine discusses Fearless Change in his "Loners and Guerrillas" article in Dr. Dobbs Journal, February 2005
+Michael Swaine discusses Fearless Change in Dr. Dobbs Journal, February 2005

 Agile Alliance website